SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 A :query:`How do we fix this?` query.

-A :new-term:`new term` defines something that's new.
+A :newterm:`new term` defines something that's new.